top of page

 Such a delight to have everything back where it should be and out on the water with ropes to pull.
 Looking good with improved visibility from the aft deck - right through the wheelhouse windows.

-Part of the success of Glengour's big Restoration was emerging from the Shed every Summer to head for kindly salt water, avoiding drying out.
+Part of the success of Glengour's Big Restoration was emerging from the Shed every Summer to head for kindly salt water, avoiding drying out.
 Always with the joy of sailing to favourite anchorages and Reaping the Rewards afloat...

 In the early days Glengour charged about local waters for a while with no toe-rails, stanchions or guard-wires on the bow.
 Finishing the foredeck and starting the whole aft section of the boat could wait..!